-Morgan Ball (Chair) Anthony Kiernan Stephen Quin
+Morgan Ball (Chair) Anthony Kiernan (resigned September 13, 2018) Stephen Quin

 Each member of the Audit Committee is financially literate.
-Mr. Ball, who was appointed Chair of the audit committee on June 24, 2016, is a chartered accountant and each of Messrs.
-Kiernan and Quin has an understanding of the Company's industry and considerable "on-board" experience.
+Mr. Ball, who was appointed Chair of the audit committee on June 24, 2016, is a chartered accountant and Mr. Quin has an understanding of the Company's industry and considerable "on-board" experience.
 During the year the Audit Committee held two meetings.
 A copy of the Audit Committee's charter is attached at annexure A and is available on the Company's website at www.chalicegold.com/investor-relations/governance.